 Nucleation is the first step in the formation of either a new thermodynamic phase or a new structure via self-assembly or self-organization.

 - Thermal Science & Engineering by M.L.
 Mathur, F.S.
 Mehta

 - Thermal Engineering by R K Rajput

 - Nucleation – Wikipedia

-Did you find this article helpful in finding the answer for freezing point for water?
-If you have any query, opinion, or any suggestions then comment here.
+Did you find this article helpful in finding the answer to the freezing point for water?
+If you have any queries, opinions, or suggestions then comment here.

 If you are looking for how does a refrigerator works then click/tap here

 13 thoughts on “freezing point for water”

 Gｒeаt post.
 I was cheϲking contіnuously this blߋg and I’m impressed!